Can I Use My Flex Card for Transportation Services?

 As we get older, living independently often means having accessible transportation.
 Having accessible transportation is about more than just convenience—it’s also essential to maintaining our health and well-being.

 In 2020, the Centers for Medicare and Medicaid Services (CMS) gave Medicare Advantage plans the ability to provide expanded transportation benefits for preventive and wellness services.
-This means that some plans have flex card benefits that can be applied toward trips to the grocery store and other health-related destinations.
+This means that enrollees in plans that offer these benefits can use them toward trips to the grocery store and other health-related destinations.

-The flex card, which works like a pre-loaded debit card, is a benefit available through Medicare Advantage plans.
-It can help older adults pay for eligible out-of-pocket costs.
-Typically, plan members receive anywhere from $250 to $1,500 loaded onto their flex card to spend on approved benefits.2
+The flex card works like a pre-loaded debit card.
+Typically, plan members receive anywhere from $60 to $2,000 each year to spend on approved benefits.2

 What are rideshare services and how do they benefit older adults?